laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 ### LaminDB for datasets beyond tables

 Unlike established tabular lakehouses, LaminDB makes data formats beyond tables queryable - parquet, AnnData, HDF5, zarr, VCF, … - leaving it up to the user to define composite schemas to ingest to datasets from the blobs of a data lake (`schema = None`) to structured datasets with multiple array components.
-LaminDB shares DuckLake's key architectural design — use a relational database for metadata and storage for data — and natively provides data lineage.
+LaminDB shares DuckLake's key architectural design — use a relational database for metadata and storage for data — and natively provides data lineage, among other features.

-The table below summarizes.

 | Feature                                  | Raw S3 | Iceberg | DuckLake | LaminDB |
 | ---------------------------------------- | ------ | ------- | -------- | ------- |